 The Welsh Government has produced a best practice guide for third sector and partner organisations involved with supporting former members of the Armed Forces, the National Housing Pathway for ex-Service Personnel (Wales)

-We have developed a printable campaign leaflet that also serves as a poster for display in offices and other work environments.
+We have developed a printable leaflet that also serves as a reference for the campaign and poster for display in offices and other work environments.